-Abide by current local ordinances, state law, and University policies (view Benedictine University's Alcohol Policy.
-Students should be aware whether possession of alcohol occurs inside or outside the University, legal sanctions under applicable law for unlawful possession and/or consumption of alcoholic beverages may include fines or imprisonment.

-Alcohol education programs are conducted routinely at Benedictine University.
-Students experiencing difficulties with alcohol or drug use are encouraged to talk with a staff member in Student Health Services, the Vice President for the Office of Student Life, or other members of the University staff.
+The University requires that all students abide by current local ordinances, state law and University policies related to the possession, distribution, and/or consumption of alcohol and alcoholic beverages.
+Students should be aware whether possession of alcohol occurs inside or outside the University, legal sanctions under applicable law for unlawful possession, distribution and/or consumption of alcohol and alcoholic beverages may include fines or imprisonment.
+Alcohol education programs are conducted routinely at the University.
+Students experiencing difficulties with alcohol or drug use are encouraged to talk with the Counseling Center, Health Services, the Office of the Dean of Students, or other members of the University staff.
+Please refer to the Alcohol and Drug Policy.